Last updated on:

 Counter-bores allow you to improve your drilling and fit holes with screws, sockets, or bolts.

-The drill press can also do tapping for you.
-The taps are usually designed to cut internal threads into the drill press.
+Drill presses can also do tapping for you.
+The taps are usually designed to cut internal threads into the tool.
 This gives the users a great degree of control and precision over the material.

 The tapping option is designed for holes that you need a cross-section for.
 There are two types of taps that you can perform: starting and plug tap.